-- the course is delivered in a series of intensive week-long modules based in Oxford, so that time away from work is kept to a minimum;
+- is delivered in a series of intensive week-long modules based in Oxford, so that time away from work is kept to a minimum;

-- the course allows students to choose advanced modules based on, and write an academic dissertation in, an area of relevance to their career;
+- allows you to choose advanced modules based on, and write an academic dissertation in, an area of relevance to your career;

-- the course content is regularly updated to reflect the ever-changing industry and keep the material relevant;
+- regularly updates its content to reflect the ever-changing industry and keep the material relevant;

-- the course is taught by a panel of world-leading academics and industrial practitioners; and
+- is taught by a panel of world-leading academics and industrial practitioners; and

-- it is possible to exit the course early and be awarded the Postgraduate Diploma in Mathematical Finance, should work pressures be such to prevent the dissertation being written.
+- it is possible to exit the course early and be awarded the Postgraduate Diploma in Mathematical Finance, should work pressures intervene before it is possible to write a dissertation.

-The MSc in Mathematical Finance builds on a strong quantitative background to educate students in state-of-the-art mathematical and quantitative finance.
-In order to complete the MSc each student must attend and be assessed on four core modules, three advanced modules and to submit a dissertation.
+In order to complete the MSc each student must attend and be assessed on four core modules, three advanced modules and submit a dissertation.
 Students are expected to take seven terms (28 months) to complete the course.

 Modules are taught through a series of lectures, practical sessions, guided reading, guest lectures and course assignments.